 Also available through this website is a booklet of walking routes for those enthusiastic about ‘rest day’ activities.
 A detailed map of the entire area covered by these climbing and walking guides (conveniently sized to be opened while sitting in a car) can also be bought, as an accompaniment to the books, for further exploration of this fascinating region.

 The Morocco Rock Guidebooks are published by Crack Addicts and cover the south west Anti-Atlas of Morocco, namely the entire Jebel el Kest region, north and south, an area which has been extensively explored by the authors and graphic designers Paul Donnithorne, Emma Alsford and Don Sargeant since 2007, back in the days of the early pioneers.

 The development has been so intense since then that it has now been possible to produce a bumper Select Guidebook, full of the best and most popular classic climbs in the area.
-This latest guidebook, produced by the Crack Addicts team, contains over 1700 of the best routes in the region, covering all grades from V Diff to E7, on over 150 crags.
+This latest guidebook, produced by the Crack Addicts team, contains almost 2000 of the best routes in the region, covering all grades from V Diff to E7, on over 150 crags.